Bariatric Surgery, Obesity Surgery, Weight Loss Surgery

 Wound Care

-Dressings are normally removed 10 days after surgery and the incisions should have healed nicely by then.
+The surgical glue will fall from the skin on its own 10-14 days after surgery and the incisions should have healed nicely by then.

 Pain Management